nfcrazyhun/carrentalproject/README.md

 ## Note

-The project made with the following verions:
+The project made with the following versions:
 - PHP 7.3.8
 - MySQL 8.0.17
 - Yii 2.0.24 (Framework)